hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.
 ---
-### 16 August 2023

-#### self-assessment-bsas-api

-New version 4.0 is now available in sandbox.
-Currently there are no differences with 3.0, but the changes will start to appear in sandbox soon.

----
 ### 14 August 2023
 The following change was deployed into sandbox:
 ### business-details-api